-Inequality: A New Zealand Crisis will examine the explosion in the rich-poor divide during the last 30 years, its effects on our society, and how it might be reversed.
+Inequality: A New Zealand Crisis examines the explosion in the rich-poor divide during the last 30 years, its effects on our society, and how it might be reversed.

 As the gap between rich and poor has widened dramatically across the developed world, New Zealand has experienced one of the most rapid increases in inequality of any country.
 This has become a source of concern to many New Zealanders, as evidence suggests that it divides communities and harms us all, both socially and economically.